Seeking the best soft-serve

 Not far away, just east of Johnson Parkway on East Minnehaha Avenue, Dari-ette Drive In is a 1950s throwback that serves red-sauce Italian food as well as a classic twist cone.

 In the suburb of White Bear Lake, the Cup and Cone is the destination of folks who've spent the day at the lake.

 In northeast Iowa, I often stop at the Whippy Dip in Decorah, a beloved town institution.
 It's on College Drive just northwest of downtown, next to a bridge over the Upper Iowa River.

 © Beth Gauper

-A giant cone advertises the big cones sold at the Barrel Drive-in in Clear Lake, Iowa.
+A giant cone advertised the big cones sold at a drive-in in Clear Lake, now closed.

 In Cedar Falls, the 4 Queens Dairy Cream is two miles west of U.S. 218/Iowa 27, on Iowa 57, or West First Street.
 They're also in nearby Waterloo and Evansdale.

 On a Circle Tour of Lake Michigan, I saw so many old-fashioned ice-cream stands off U.S. 2 on the Upper Peninsula that I stopped counting.
 If only I had had enough room for a cone at them all!